Human height: Average around the world

-A 2005 study found that male teenagers from the Dinaric Alps are the tallest people in the world.
+A 2005 study found that male teenagers from the Dinaric Alps are the tallest people in Europe.

 Measurement

 Height measurements are by nature subject to statistical sampling errors even for a single individual.
 In a clinical situation, height measurements are seldom taken more often than once per office visit, which may mean sampling taking place a week to several months apart.
 The smooth 50th percentile male and female growth curves illustrated above are aggregate values from thousands of individuals sampled at ages from birth to age 20.
 In reality, a single individual's growth curve shows large upward and downward spikes, partly due to actual differences in growth velocity, and partly due to small measurement errors.

 For example, a typical measurement error of plus or minus 0.5 cm may completely nullify 0.5 cm of actual growth resulting in either a "negative" 0.5 cm growth (due to overestimation in the previous visit combined with underestimation in the latter), up to a 1.5 cm growth (the first visit underestimating and the second visit overestimating) in the same elapsed period between measurements.
 Note there is a discontinuity in the growth curves at age 2, which reflects the difference in recumbent length (with the child on his or her back), used in measuring infants and toddlers, and standing height typically measured from age 2 onwards.

 Crown-rump length is the measurement of the length of human embryos and fetuses from the top of the head (crown) to the bottom of the buttocks (rump).
 It is typically determined from ultrasound imagery and can be used to estimate gestational age.

 Until two years old, recumbent length is used to measure infants.
 Length measures the same dimension as height, but height is measured standing up while the length is measured lying down.
 In developed nations, the average total body length of a newborn is about 50 cm, although premature newborns may be much smaller.

 Standing height is used to measure children over two years old and adults who can stand without assistance.
 Measure is done with a stadiometer.
 In general, standing height is about 0.7 cm less than recumbent length.

 Surrogate height measurements are used when standing height and recumbent length are impractical.
 For example, the Chumlea equation, which uses knee height, can be used to estimate the height of hospitalized patients when standard methods are impractical.
 Some other techniques include arm span, sitting height, and ulna length.